Christian Homeschooling’s Hidden Currents: The LGBTQ Experience

 While many kids in America who have experienced abuse have found mentors or friends at school to turn to, that wasn’t the case for Masoner.
 As one of the growing number of LGBTQ Americans who have been homeschooled in conservative Christian environments, Masoner says he felt isolated from mainstream society and subjected to an education that was homophobic and hostile when it came to anything LGBTQ-related.
 “I felt like I was the only one that ever felt like this,” he says, referencing his feelings of same-sex attraction.
 “I felt alone and like nobody would be my friend.”

-This isolation and hostility has damaging mental health effects for LGBTQ kids who are homeschooled in Christian environments.
+This isolation and hostility have damaging mental health effects for LGBTQ kids who are homeschooled in Christian environments.
 A 2019 study of 651 queer-identifying homeschooled students, published in the Journal of LGBT Youth, found that 87% of participants experienced mental illness, 72% reported suicidal thoughts, and 22% had attempted suicide.

 “We found that [homeschooled] LGBTQ participants…had astronomically higher negative mental health outcomes,” says Sloan Okrey Anderson, an Assistant Professor at St. Catherine University who authored the study.